kostaleonard/adjutant/README.md

 By providing a `run_experiment_script` constructor argument, Adjutant will be able to respond to user requests on Discord to run a new experiment.
 Adjutant will execute `run_experiment_script` in a subprocess so that it can still respond to new requests. `run_experiment_script` may also request another entity, e.g. Kubernetes, to initiate the experiment on its behalf rather than actually running the experiment itself.

 First, here are the contents of `run_experiment.sh`, which takes a JSON-formatted string as its command line argument.
 Adjutant will pass this script the hyperparameters with which to run the experiment.
 In this script, `train_model.py` trains a new model with the supplied hyperparameters.
-For an example of what the training script might look like, see [the mnist example](examples/mnist).
+For an example of what the training script might look like, see [the MNIST example](examples/mnist).

 ```bash
 #!/bin/bash